cityofaustin/vision-zero/api/README.md

 Both docker compose files enable local development by:

 - mounting your local `/api` directory into the container
-- use the `--debug` command so that the web server restarts when it detetcs code changes
+- use the `--debug` command so that the web server restarts when it detects code changes

 Additionally, you can use the `vision-zero` orchestration tool to `vision-zero api-up` and `vision-zero api-down` to start and stop the API.